 Linwood is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Linwood who are college-educated is close to the national average for all communities of 21.84%: 20.71% of the adults in Linwood have a bachelor's degree or advanced degree.
+The education level of Linwood citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.71% of adults 25 and older in Linwood have a college degree.

 The per capita income in Linwood in 2022 was $34,346, which is middle income relative to Kansas and the nation.
 This equates to an annual income of $137,384 for a family of four.
 However, Linwood contains both very wealthy and poor people as well.